jomjohn/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/005-about-the-mapr-sandbox.md

----
-title: "About the MapR Sandbox"
-date:
-parent: "Learn Drill with the MapR Sandbox"
+# About the MapR Sandbox
----
 This tutorial uses the MapR Sandbox, which is a Hadoop environment pre-configured with Drill.
 MapR includes Drill as part of the Hadoop distribution.
 The MapR
 Sandbox with Drill is a fully functional single-node cluster that can be used to get an overview of Drill in a Hadoop environment.
 Business